wunderio/WunderTools/start.md

 * `You are about to DROP all tables in your 'drupal' database.
 Do you want to continue? (y/n):` **y**

+### 6. Verify the application is running

-After that, your application should be server by the vm, and you should be able in your host system to **point your browser to the host name** you had set in step 3, e.g. 'intra.dev' and see the application being served.
+After that, your application should be served by the vm, and you should be able in your host system to **point your browser to the host name** you had set in step 3, e.g. 'intra.dev' and see the application being served.

 Your can now `exit` out of your vm.

+If you experience a problem, have a look at the "Common Problems" section at the end of this document.

-### 6. Commit the created/changed files
+### 7. Commit the created/changed files

 The build process creates some files, a symlink and exports the Drupal configuration. **Commit those changes to git** and push to your remote origin.